 Gigawhite is a blend of 6 organically grown alpine plants that reduces the look of discoloration.
 White tea and goji berry offer antioxidant protection and a ceramide protects the skin barrier and helps skin retain moisture.

-This is a pretty impressive ingredient list for a serum under $30.
+This is a pretty impressive ingredient list for such an affordable serum.
 It brightens, clarifies, and exfoliates just as well or even better The Ordinary and The Inkey List Lactic Acid Serums.
 This is not surprising due to the addition of glycolic acid and a more complex formula.
 I think it is a solid contender for a Good Genes dupe.

 Final Thoughts on Sunday Riley Good Genes Dupes